jg-rp/python-liquid2/docs/migration.md

 ## API changes

 These are the most notable changes.
-Please raise an [issue](https://github.com/jg-rp/python-liquid2/issues) or start a discussion if I've missed anything or you need help with migration.
+Please open an [issue](https://github.com/jg-rp/python-liquid2/issues) or start a discussion if I've missed anything or you need help with migration.

 - Package level `Template` can no longer be used as a convenience function for creating a template from a string.
 Use [`parse()`](api/convenience.md#liquid2.parse), [`render()`](api/convenience.md#liquid2.render) or [`DEFAULT_ENVIRONMENT.from_string()`](api/environment.md#liquid2.Environment.from_string) instead.
 - `StrictUndefined` now plays nicely with the `default` filter.
 Previously we had a separate `StrictDefaultUndefined` class.